-3. Men and women students may not room in the same rooming house.
+5. Men and women students may not room in the same rooming house.

-4. Students are expected to stay the entire term in rooms engaged for that period.
-Changes can be made only with the approval of the housing director of the College.
-5. A householder shall not ask a student to leave his or her house without first consulting the housing director of the College.
+6. Students are expected to stay the entire term in rooms engaged for that period.
+Changes can be made only with the approval of the Housing Director of the College.

+7. A householder shall not ask a student to leave his or her house without first consulting the Housing Director of the College.

-6. No guest shall be lôdged in a student's room at any time without the knowledge and consent of the householder.
+8. No guest shall be lodged in a student's room without the knowledge and consent of the householder.

-7. To reserve a room, a deposit of \$5.00 shall be paid to the householder.
-This deposit will be returned when the student leaves if the room is left in good condition.
+9. To reserve a room, a deposit of \$5 shall be paid to the householder.
+This deposit does not apply on room rent, but will be held as a breakage fee and returned when the student leaves if the room is left in good condition.

-8. Room rent shall be paid for at least one week in advance.
-Receipts shall be given by the householder.
-Any extra charges for vacation room rental must be arranged for at the beginning of the term.
+10. Room rent shall be paid for at least one week in advance.
+Receipts will be given by the householder.
+During term end vacations, while the student is absent, the room rent will be onehalf of the regular price.

-9. Absolutely no intoxicating liquor and no gambling shall be allowed in approved houses.
+11. Intoxicating liquor or gambling will not be tolerated in approved houses.

-10. No disorder will be permitted in rooms or halls at any time.
-Ungentlemanly conduct on the part of a student may be reported to the housing director's office.
+12. No disorder will be permitted in rooms or halls at any time.
+Ungentlemanly conduct on the part of the student may be reported to the Housing Director.

-11. Quiet hours shall be maintained after 8:00 p. m. each night except Friday and Saturday nights and after 11:00 p. m. on these nights.
-During these quiet hours there shall be no loud talking in rooms or halls and no use of musical instruments in a manner that may disturb other occupants of the house.
+13. Quiet hours shall be maintained after 8:00 p. m. each night except Saturday night and after 10:30 p. m. on that night.
+During these quiet periods there shall be no loud talking in rooms or halls, and no use of musical instruments in a manner disturbing to other occupants of the house.

-12. A student shall be held liable for any damage to his room and the furnishings in it other than that due to ordinary wear.
+14. A student shall be held liable for any damage to his room and the furnishings in it other than that due to ordinary wear.

-13. Care shall be exercised by the student to turn off lights, gas, and water when not in use.
+15. Care should be exercised by the student to turn off lights, gas, and water when not in use.